ECSS NextGen project

 Figure 4 – ECSS re-structuring

-Figure 5 – digitalization roadmap
+Figure 5 – digitalisation roadmap

 3. Multidimensional Tailoring: providing a multi-dimensional project and product-specific tailoring tool for all stakeholders and procurement scenarios.